-5. You will be met by tick boxes.
+5. You will be met by some images and a tick box.

-7. The final page asks for a brief explanation.
+8. The final page asks for some additional information.

-Type or paste the following into the box :
+Type or paste the following into the first box :

 Within the Video Manager page, the video will now say “Copyright dispute in progress”.